bryonbaker/jboss-breakdown-monolith/docs/move-the-frontend.md

             protocol: tcp
    ```

-   Thwe system displays the services that have been published in OpenShift to the RHAI mesh network, and the port they are accessed via.
+   The system displays the services that have been published in OpenShift to the RHAI mesh network, and the port they are accessed via.

-5. View the RHAI Gateway status
+6. View the RHAI Gateway status
    ```skupper gateway status```

    ```